Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Blocking randomly with no reasoning on Night 1.
 You have zero confirmed information, true — but you can still make a strategic guess.
 Block the person who seemed most eager to lead Day 1 discussion.
 Werewolf members who lead early often have night roles worth disrupting.
 A purely random block teaches you nothing.

 Revealing with insufficient evidence.
-One peaceful night after a block doesn't prove anything.
-The Doctor might have independently saved the same target, or the Werewolves might have been blocked by some other interaction.
+One short body count after a block doesn't prove anything — and remember, by default a quiet night is never your doing.
+The Doctor or Witch might have saved a target, or the Maniac might have struck the same victim as the pack.
 You need multiple correlated nights before your Courtesan claim is convincing.
 Revealing with weak data just makes you a night target with nothing to show for it.

 Forgetting you're on the Villager team.
 The Courtesan has a disruptive, chaotic power, and it's easy to become obsessed with the night-phase puzzle.
 But you're a Villager first.
 Participate in day discussion, vote on your reads, support Seer claims when they're credible.
 Don't get so focused on your blocks that you neglect the day game.